quidphp/base/README.md

 - [_init](src/_init.php) - Trait that provides the logic to recursively merge the static properties with the parent's properties
 - [_option](src/_option.php) - Trait that grants static methods to deal with static options (within the $config static property)
 - [_root](src/_root.php) - Trait that provides some basic fqcn methods
-- [_shortcut](src/_shortcut.php) - Trait that grants static methods to declare and replace shortcuts (bracketed segments within strings)',
+- [_shortcut](src/_shortcut.php) - Trait that grants static methods to declare and replace shortcuts (bracketed segments within strings)

 ## Testing
 **QuidPHP/Base** contains 70 test classes: